History of Bratislava: 1536–1784

-As a consequence of Ottoman advances through Hungarian territory and the capture of Buda, the Pressburg designated as the capital of Royal Hungary in 1536.
-The Kingdom of Hungary was part of the Habsburg Monarchy from 1526 to 1918.
+As a consequence of Ottoman advances through Hungarian territory and the capture of Buda, the city of Pressburg was designated as the capital of Royal Hungary in 1536.
+The Kingdom of Hungary was part of the Habsburg monarchy from 1526 to 1918.
 Pressburg was also made a meeting place of the Hungarian Diet from 1542 to 1848 (with interruptions) and the coronation town for Hungarian kings and queens from 1536 to 1830 (in the St. Martin's Cathedral).
 The first coronation was that of King Maximilian of Habsburg, the last one the coronation of Ferdinand V. Altogether, 11 kings and 8 queens were crowned in the town.
-During Maria Theresa's 40-year reign, Bratislava - along with the rest of her empire - enjoyed sustained economic and social growth.
+During Maria Theresa's 40-year reign, Bratislava – along with the rest of her empire – enjoyed sustained economic and social growth.

 However, in the 17th century, the town was affected by anti-Habsburg uprisings.
 In addition, there was fighting with the Turks, floods, plagues and other disasters.
 The Evangelic Lutheran Lyceum (Evanjelické lýceum) (a kind of Protestant grammar school and, in the 19th century, also a kind of university) was founded in 1607.

 Anti-Habsburg uprisings

 In 1606 (during the Stephen Bocskay Uprising), Bocskay troops occupied the surroundings of Pressburg.
 Gabriel Bethlen conquered Pressburg in 1619, as a part of the Bethlen uprising.
 He was defeated by imperial troops in 1621, and then besieged the town from 1621 to 1622.
 The (3rd) Peace of Pressburg between Gabriel Bethlen and the emperor Ferdinand II, Holy Roman Emperor was signed in 1626, which put an end to the Bethlen anti-Habsburg uprising.
-From 1671 to 1677 Pressburg was seat of extraordinary courts against the Protestants and participants in the anti-Habsburg uprisings; e.g. a trial against the participants of the Wesselényi conspiracy takes place in 1671.
-In the Imre Thököly Uprising (1682–1683) Pozsony was the only town in present-day Slovakia that refused to capitulate to Thököly's troops.
-Finall, the town, but not the castle, capitulated in July 1683 and was only reconquered by Imperial troops after the Turks were defeated near Vienna (September 1683).
+From 1671 to 1677, Pressburg was seat of extraordinary courts against the Protestants and participants in the anti-Habsburg uprisings; e.g. a trial against the participants of the Wesselényi conspiracy takes place in 1671.
+In the Imre Thököly Uprising (1682–1683), Pozsony was the only town in present-day Slovakia that refused to capitulate to Thököly's troops.
+The town, but not the castle, capitulated in July 1683 and was only reconquered by Imperial troops after the Turks were defeated near Vienna (September 1683).
 The last of the uprisings that affected the town was in 1704 (within the Rákóczi Uprising), when Prince Eugene of Savoy managed to protect Pressburg from Rákóczi's troops, although the surroundings of the town wer totally destroyed.